Samaritans for children is a member christian community

 support our children and beneficiaries.

-Samaritans for children assist orphans and vulnerable children who are needy, those that are We also carry out promotion of Samaritan for children clubs in schools with spreading the gospel to these children and youths.
+Samaritans for children assist orphans, vulnerable children and women who are needy, those that are We also carry out promotion of Samaritans for children women groups in communities with spreading the gospel to these children, youths and women.

 We support schools in spiritual career guidance with support in bible supplies